League Board Roles

 Casino Director

 Let’s be honest: you’re the reason we have money to do fun things.
-You work very closely with the Alberta Liquor and Gaming Commission and the board to run events like bingo, casinos, or 50/50 draws.
-You ensure the necessary paperwork and volunteers are place for these events to operate (we currently host a casino every two years).
+You work very closely with the Alberta Gaming, Liquor and Cannabis (AGLC) and the board to run events like bingo, casinos, or 50/50 draws.
+You put the necessary paperwork and volunteers in place for these events to operate (we currently host a casino every two years).
 Ideally, you’ve been through all of this before.
+Past directors are available for your transition.

 Civics Director